 - Nurture Relationships Outside IT: Turn M&As into an opportunity to improve your relationship with your peers.
 Advance a compelling vision to better collaborate business units and improve existing processes while paying sincere attention to the moves of your competitors.
 Keep discussing pre-emptive methods and actions with the executive management team.

 - Understand Individual Motivators: This period of upheaval may threaten the existing staff.
 Accept the emotional vulnerability of each individual in the team.
 Their resistance may even cause a sound deal to fail.
-Thereby, acknowledge the employee’s concern and give them what may help in keeping them committed in the transition period.
+Thereby, acknowledging the employee’s concern and giving them what may help in keeping them committed in the transition period.

 Click on the following link to read the original article: https://www.cio.co.nz/article/657641/how-keep-your-job-after-merger/